gmdfalk/60-days-of-python/README.md

 The idea is to get a lot of exposure in a somewhat structured way and come out of the experience with something to show for it much like all the (paid) coding boot-camps that have been popping up in various countries (mainly USA though).

 Planning:
 I might create a roadmap with weekly goals or I might see where my interests take me.
-Not quite sure yet.
+To be decided.
-Starting on the 1st of April I will try to do at least one commit per day until the end of the 100 day period on July, 10th.
+Time frame will be 01.04.2014 - 10.07.2014.
-Programming languages will be Python and Java with maybe some C and Haskell on the side.
+Languages will be Python and Java with maybe some C and Haskell on the side.
 Projects will mainly be picked from https://github.com/mikar/projects though some exercises from Books, Project Euler or similar sources might make their way into this repo, too.
 Ideally, I'll find at least one FOSS project i can contribute to while I'm at it.

 Preliminary checklist: